lukasborawski/bigos/README.md

 <!-- color as a class modifier and color name as a class option -->
 ```

-Using this class notation you will recive full elemnet border color, but if you want to set color for only one part of element border, connect these two class modifiers like that:
+By using this class notation you will recive full elemnet border color, but if you want to set color for only one type of element border connect these two class modifiers like this:

 ```html
 <section class="border_left-color_bwhite"></section>